 Winter comfort food: Meatloaf with bacon, mashed parsnip, Brussels sprouts

 Brussels Sprouts – Finally!
-My favorite vegetable has dropped to a low of $4.19/lb for organic at my local grocer (still crazy expensive if you ask me).
-February is when prices drop on these and I have been waiting all fall.
+My favorite vegetable has dropped to a lower price for organic at my local grocer.
+February is when prices really drop on these and I have been waiting all fall.
 You knew these were good for you, but did you know how good?
 Check into these benefits: Brussels sprouts contain compounds that are protective against cancer, calcium loss and bone fractures, diabetes, and more.
 They also contain sulforaphane, a compound that created significant improvement when supplemented in young men with autism in this initial clinical trial.

 Your kids hate these?
 Don’t give up.
 They may be won over with roasted rather than steamed Brussels sprouts.
 This brings out some of the sweetness while minimizing the strong bitter flavor.
 Rinse the sprouts and cut into halves or quarters.
 Toss with melted ghee, sea salt, or garlic salt.
 Add fresh minced garlic if that suits you, and some toasted pumpkin seeds or pine nuts.
 Roast at 400 degrees til fork-soft, 18-20 minutes.
 Go longer for a crispy-chip texture on the leaves.
-You can also pull sprouts into leaves and roast into chips that way, until brown and crisp, with ample salt, ghee, olive oil, or coconut oil.
+Or, make salty chips by chopping the sprouts into leaves and roast until brown and crisp, with ample salt, ghee, olive oil, or coconut oil.

 Pink Grapefruit – Sounds summery, but winter is grapefruit season.
 At this time of year, grapefruit is tastier, cheaper, and more available.
 Obvious bennies are lots of vitamin C, lycopene, potassium, antioxidants, and bioflavonoids.
 All of these nutrients are helpful for immune function in one way or another.
 Even cholesterol levels appear to be directly improved just by eating pink grapefruit.
 The ultimate convenience food – peel and eat.
 Put peeled cut sections in your kids’ lunches if they’re too busy during the school day to pull these apart themselves.